historic Carnegie Library building celebrated its anniversary, the

-event reminded East Texans of the legacy Andrew Carnegie left before his death in 1919.|
+event reminded East Texans of the legacy Andrew Carnegie left before

-America in the early l900s.
+public libraries across America in the early l900s.
 Before he launched

 the time he was done, the nation had added nearly 1,700 more.

 Carnegie donated $645,000 to 31 Texas communities ranging in population

 which had only 44,600 people at the time, to Pecos,

 which had only 639.
 It is little wonder that an early writer called

 the old capitalist “the Santa Claus of Texas libraries.”

 East Texas, the Carnegie

 legacy continues in the communities of Tyler,

 Some of the towns’ Carnegies have remained libraries while others

 Springs, and Winnsboro.

 Carnegie is the home to the Smith County Historical Museum and houses

 a wonderful collection of materials related to the county’s history.

 Tyler is currently raising nearly a half-million dollars to give the

 acquired murals entitled “Industry of East Texas,” painted by Dallas

 Carnegie today houses the Chamber of Commerce in a Prairie one-story

 and basement building with a series of graceful arched windows across

 the facade.
 The interior is almost original.

 Franklin, the Carnegie is similar in design.
-It served as a library for only
+It served as a library

-for the Franklin school district.
+and shop classes for the Franklin school district.

 Carnegie is still maintained as a library six days a week and

 used as an administrative building on the campus of Wiley College.

 Courtesy The Carnegie Center of Brazos Valley History

 public libraries Carnegie built didn’t come cheap.
 Between 1890

 and 1919, he spent $40 million of his own money for library grants.

 library and a lecture hall.

 Appropriately, the Pittsburgh-based philanthropist began his Texas

 in East Texas with a

 Carnegie had a good personal reason for building libraries.

 Growing up in Scotland, he had seen his father persuade his fellow

 weavers to pool a portion of their salaries and buy books, which

-When he was twelve, after his family came to America, Carnegie
+When he was twelve, after his family came to America, Carnegie wrote

-never forgot the opportunities libraries gave him during his career.
+gave him during his career.

 But a town didn’t get money for a library because it requested one.

 If the library proposal had been up to Eugene Debs, an American

 no one should take any of it.

 January 25, 2005 Column, updated February 10, 2012

 A weekly column syndicated in 109 East Texas newspapers